Introduction

 Project versus program management shows robust demand growth across industries.
-The U.S. Bureau of Labor Statistics projects a 5% job increase for management occupations, including project and program managers, from 2019 to 2029 - exceeding the average growth rate for all occupations.
+From 2019 to 2029, the U.S. Bureau of Labor Statistics confirms that management occupations, such as project and program managers, will see a 5% increase in jobs, which is higher than the average growth rate for all occupations.

 Embarking on the journey to becoming a Program Manager involves well-defined stages.
 Starting with entry-level positions, professionals gain foundational experience in supporting projects.